Metropolitan (1990 film): Themes

-Leading commentators such as Emanuel Levy have called the film a comedy of manners while in her book Jane Austen and Co., Suzanne R. Pucci compares the film to Austen's novels and those of Henry James, such as The Wings of the Dove.
+Leading commentators such as Emanuel Levy have called the film a comedy of manners.
+In her book Jane Austen and Co., Suzanne R. Pucci compares the film to Austen's novels and those of Henry James, such as The Wings of the Dove.
 For Pucci, the film deserves full membership in the class of 20th- and early 21st-century Austen remakes such as Ruby in Paradise (1993) and Bridget Jones's Diary (2001).
 According to her, the film tracks "the Austen phenomenon beyond Austen, into what [is called] the 'post-heritage' film, a kind of historical costume drama that uses the past in a deliberate or explicit way to explore current issues in cultural politics".

 In 2015, The New Yorker film critic Richard Brody wrote that Metropolitan is about the plight of America's upper class, or what the film's characters call the "urban haute bourgeoisie", and the "possibility—the necessity—and the difficulty of breaking out of their world and connecting with the wider world, for the benefit of the wider world".
+Muriel Zagha notes that the film's characters are haunted by a sense of "self-questioning and unease at the perspective of social decline and a descent into irrelevance."
+This "elegiac mood" is reflected by Charlie's overt worries about the future, as well as the books the characters read: for example, Tom reads Spengler's The Decline of the West and Audrey reads Auchincloss's The Rector of Justin, a novel about "the collapse of high-minded traditional WASP society values."

-Mark Henrie, editor of the book Doomed Bourgeois in Love: Essays on the Films of Whit Stillman, writes that it is a conservative film, which uses "mocking affection, gentle irony, and a blizzard of witty dialogue" to bring us "to see what is admirable and necessary in the customs and conventions of America's upper class".
-In 2009, National Review named it the third-best conservative film.
+Mark Henrie, editor of the book Doomed Bourgeois in Love: Essays on the Films of Whit Stillman, writes that Metropolitan is a conservative film that uses "mocking affection, gentle irony, and a blizzard of witty dialogue" to help us "see what is admirable and necessary in the customs and conventions of America's upper class".
+In 2009, National Review named it the third-best conservative film, with Henrie writing, "With mocking affection, gentle irony, and a blizzard of witty dialogue, Stillman manages the impossible: He brings us to see what is admirable and necessary in the customs and conventions of America's upper class."